-2. In this Act, unless the context otherwise requires -

-"ballot box" includes a ballot container;
+- 2.-(1) In this Act, unless the context otherwise requires - "ballot box" includes a ballot container; - "ballot display" means an electronic video display, image or representation of a ballot paper on a screen; - "candidate" means a person who is nominated as a candidate for election to the office of President; - "certificate of eligibility" means a certificate of eligibility issued under Division 2 of Part II;

+- "Commissioner of National Registration" means the Commissioner of National Registration appointed under the National Registration Act (Cap.
+201);

+- "community" means

+- (a) the Chinese community;

+- (b) the Malay community; or

+- (c) the Indian or other minority communities;

+"community certificate" means a community certificate issued by the Community Committee under Division 3 of Part II;
-- "ballot display" means an electronic video display, image or representation of a ballot paper on a screen; - "candidate" means a person who is nominated as a candidate for election to the office of President; - "Commissioner of National Registration" means the Commissioner of National Registration appointed under the National Registration Act (Cap.
-201); - "direct recording electronic voting machine" or "DRE voting machine" means any mechanical, electronic or electrooptical machine that can - - (a) be activated by a voter to mark or record his vote for any candidate or group of candidates on a ballot display on the machine; - (b) process the vote by means of a computer program; - (c) instantaneously record and store that vote within a memory device within the machine; and - (d) sort and count votes marked or recorded on all ballot displays on that machine, and includes any computer program that is used in the operation of the machine;

-"direct recording electronic voting system" or "DRE voting system" means any voting system using DRE voting machines;
+"Community Committee" means the Community Committee established under section 8E;

+- "direct recording electronic voting machine" or "DRE voting machine" means any mechanical, electronic or electro-optical machine that can - (a) be activated by a voter to mark or record his vote for any candidate on a ballot display on the machine;

+[Act 6 of 2017 wef 01/04/2017] - (b) process the vote by means of a computer program; - (c) instantaneously record and store that vote within a memory device within the machine; and - (d) sort and count votes marked or recorded on all ballot displays on that machine, - and includes any computer program that is used in the operation of the machine; - "direct recording electronic voting system" or "DRE voting system" means any voting system using DRE voting machines; - "election" means an election for the purpose of electing the President; - "election advertising" means any poster, banner, notice, circular, handbill, illustration, article, advertisement or other material that can reasonably be regarded as intended - (a) to promote or procure the electoral success of a candidate at an election; or - (b) to otherwise enhance the standing of the candidate with the electorate in connection with that election, and such material is election advertising even though it can reasonably be regarded as intended to achieve any other purpose as well and even though it does not expressly mention the name of the candidate, but excludes any button, badge, pen, pencil, balloon and any other thing prescribed by the Minister by notification in the Gazette;

-- "election" means an election for the purpose of electing the President; - "election agent" means a person named under section 43 by or on behalf of a candidate as his agent for an election and includes any candidate acting in his capacity of election agent; - "Election Judge" has the same meaning as in the Constitution; - "elector" means a person whose name is entered in the register as an elector; - "electoral division" means an electoral division specified in a notification for the time being in force under section 8 of the Parliamentary Elections Act (Cap.
-218); - "overseas elector" means an elector who is registered under the Parliamentary Elections Act in any register of electors as an overseas elector; - "overseas polling station" has the same meaning as in the Parliamentary Elections Act; - "polling district" means a part of an electoral division subdivided under section 9 of the Parliamentary Elections Act; - "polling station" means any polling station established by or under the authority of the Returning Officer under section 18 for voters to cast their votes at an election, and includes any overseas polling station; - "Presidential Elections Committee" means the Presidential Elections Committee established under Article 18 of the Constitution; - "principal election agent" means an election agent of a candidate who has been appointed under section 43(2A) as the principal election agent; - "register" or "register of electors" means the register of electors for any particular electoral division maintained under the Parliamentary Elections Act;
+- "election agent" means a person named under section 43 by or on behalf of a candidate as his agent for an election and includes any candidate acting in his capacity of election agent; - "Election Judge" has the same meaning as in the Constitution; - "elector" means a person whose name is entered in the register as an elector; - "electoral division" means an electoral division specified in a notification for the time being in force under section 8 of the Parliamentary Elections Act (Cap.
+218); - "overseas elector" means an elector who is registered under the Parliamentary Elections Act in any register of electors as an overseas elector: - "overseas polling station" has the same meaning as in the Parliamentary Elections Act; - "polling district" means a part of an electoral division subdivided under section 9 of the Parliamentary Elections Act; - "polling station" means any polling station established by or under the authority of the Returning Officer under section 18 for voters to cast their votes at an election, and includes any overseas polling station; - "Presidential Elections Committee" means the Presidential Elections Committee established under Article 18 of the Constitution: - "principal election agent" means an election agent of a candidate who has been appointed under section 43(2A) as the principal election agent; - "register" or "register of electors" means the register of electors for any particular electoral division maintained under the Parliamentary Elections Act;